tflearn/tflearn/docs/templates/getting_started.md

 model.predict(X)
 ```

-- To learn more about those wrappers, see: [dnn](http://tflearn.org/models/dnn) and [estimator](http://tflearn.org/layers/estimator).
+- To learn more about these wrappers, see: [dnn](http://tflearn.org/models/dnn) and [estimator](http://tflearn.org/layers/estimator).

 ### Visualization

 While writing a Tensorflow model and adding tensorboard summaries isn't very practical, TFLearn has the ability to self managed a lot of useful logs.
-Currently, TFLearn training classes are supporting a verbose level to automatically manage summaries:
+Currently, TFLearn supports a verbose level to automatically manage summaries:

 - 0: Loss & Metric (Best speed).
 - 1: Loss, Metric & Gradients.
 - 2: Loss, Metric, Gradients & Weights.
 - 3: Loss, Metric, Gradients, Weights, Activations & Sparsity (Best Visualization).

-Using `DNN` class, it is very simple, only specify the verbose level argument is required:
+Using `DNN` model class, it just requires to specify the verbose argument:
 ```python
 model = DNN(network, tensorboard_verbose=3)
 ```

-Then, you can run Tensorboard and visualize your network and its performance:
+Then, Tensorboard can be run to visualize network and performance:

 ```
 $ tensorboard --logdir='/tmp/tflearn_logs'